How to Spend a Great Day at Nelis’ Dutch Village

 The park is generally open April-September.
 But if you want to visit in the off season, check out their storefront in Downtown Holland.

-Located at 20 E 8th Street, their new Dutch Village Downtown store offers many Dutch gifts, souvenirs, and food items.
+Located at 20 E 8th St, their Dutch Village Downtown store offers many Dutch gifts, souvenirs, and food items.

 They have also added a tasting experience of over 20 kinds of Dutch cheeses and on-site personalization of wooden shoes.